ManikMaity/Learn-ReactJS/broCode-react/README.md

 ```
 3. Now we can import the header component within other components or our main `App.jsx` component like this:
+- Component func name should start with uppercase letter like this - `Header`, `Profile`
 ```js
 import Header from "./header.jsx";